SpaceAws/SPT/README.md

 It is a personnal and experimental project made public so anyone can try it but I can't garanty it will work perfectly for every user.

 SETUP :
-- Download the desired version's zip file (latest should be better while I'm only adding content)
+- Download the desired version's zip file (latest should be better while I'm only adding content) // You can also access current work files in "workflows" folder to see what's being tackled currently, but there won't be any assurance this version works
 - Go to Blender preferences > add-ons
 - Drag & drop zip file or use "install from disk" available in the top-right corner's arrow icon
 - Enable add-on (checkmark icon left from the name)